Male prostitution: Introduction to prostitution

 Surveys show that male sex workers often report getting into prostitution after running away from home, due to unfortunate home situations.
 While the trade is not forced upon most, many participants turn to sex work out of desperation.
 After running away to major cities with no money, some resort to prostitution to take care of themselves.
 However, extreme poverty is not the only reason why men and boys partake in prostitution.
 Bridge Over Troubled Waters Inc, a Boston agency that works with children in crisis, surveyed young male prostitutes and 86% of them reported having to serve someone's sexual needs prior to joining in sex work.
 Many are sexualized and/or victimized as children, but there is little data that confirms a direct link to prostitution.
 Nonetheless, some do believe that sex, whether casual or transactional, is a way to acquire affection and attention, which can influence their sexual activity.
 Often, they have no prior experiences with prostitution and do not approach potential clients, but they allow the punters to approach them.
 Male prostitutes generally do not have pimps, but if they do, it is usually because they have not learned how to find their own clients and take care of themselves yet.

 If parents were to know about their child's participation in sex work, they usually have one of two responses.
 If their clients are older men, and the relationship is going, some parents take that as an exploitative relationship.
 In this case, they may report this observation.
-However, other parents may condone the practice.
+Other parents may condone the practice.
 If the household is struggling, they will let their son continue engaging in sex work because they need the additional income, and "working class boys" are expected to contribute to bills.

 History

+Ancient

 Male prostitution has been part of nearly all cultures, ancient and modern.
 The practice in the ancient world of men or women selling sexual services in sacred shrines, or sacred prostitution, was attested to be practiced by foreign or pagan cultures in the Hebrew Bible or Old Testament.
 Male prostitutes are also attested to in Graeco-Roman culture in the New Testament, among many other ancient sources.
 Some interpreters consider that in one of the Pauline vice lists, 1 Corinthians 6:9–10, one of the words malakoi ("soft") or arsenokoitai (a compound of "male" and "bed") refer to male prostitution (or male temple prostitution): this interpretation of arsenokoitai is followed in the New Revised Standard Version.

 The Encyclopedia of Homosexuality states that prostitutes in ancient Greece were generally slaves.
-A well known case is Phaedo of Elis who was captured in war and forced into slavery and prostitution, but was eventually ransomed to become a pupil of Socrates; Plato's Phaedo is told from his perspective.
+A well-known case is Phaedo of Elis who was captured in war and forced into slavery and prostitution but was eventually ransomed to become a pupil of Socrates; Plato's Phaedo is told from his perspective.
 Male brothels existed in both ancient Greece and ancient Rome.